 Planning for Surgery

-Prior to surgery, your health status will be assessed.
-Tell your doctor or nurse about all medications that you take, including prescription drugs, over-the counter medicines, and vitamins and herbal supplements.
+Before surgery, your health status will be assessed.
+Tell your doctor or nurse about all medicines that you take, including prescription drugs, over-the counter medicines, and vitamins and herbal supplements.
 You will be asked to stop taking blood thinners, aspirin products, anti-inflammatory medications such as ibuprofen, vitamin E and all herbal drugs.

-Your recovery period can be more comfortable if you anticipate your needs before you return home.
+Your recovery period can be more comfortable if you think about and prepare for your needs before you return home.
 Planning meals in advance or lining up assistance from family or friends, for example, is helpful.
 You will not be able to lift heavy items (a rule of thumb is nothing heavier than an old phonebook) so gallon jugs of milk or large bags of pet food should be put in smaller containers.
 In most cases, you will not be able to raise your arms above your head right away – soft, oversize or front button-down shirts will be most comfortable.
-This discomfort will disappear over time with exercise.
+This discomfort will go away over time with exercise.

 What to Expect for Surgery